daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 You deal with bad situations as they arise, learning new lessons each time.

-* Rang 1: Enhanced Intellect
+* Rang 1: Intelligence améliorée
 * Rang 1: There's Your Problem
 * Rang 2: Quick Study
 * Rang 3: Hard to Distract
-* Rang 3: Enhanced Intellect Edge ou Flex Skill
+* Rang 3: Avantage d'Intelligence amélioré ou Flex Skill
 * Rang 4: Pay It Forward
-* Rang 5: Enhanced Intellect
+* Rang 5: Intelligence améliorée
 * Rang 5: Learned a Few Things
 * Rang 6: Two Things at Once ou Skill With Defense